ronnydeng67/Car-Picker/README.md

 ## Background

-Car Picker is a data visualiztion webapp that provide car suggestions to user based on the user's preferences.
+Car Picker is a data visualization webapp that provide car suggestions to user based on the user's preferences.
 Perform a car search by features/criteria most vital to the users, disvover new car for users accourding to user's selections.

 - Preferences page: